 Everyone needs a vacation.
-That’s why we’re talking about vacation mental health for Mental Health Awareness Month this year.
+That’s why we’re discussing vacation mental health for Mental Health Awareness Month this year.

 Vacations are opportunities to create lasting memories with your friends and family, have different experiences and mentally recharge.
-What many people don’t realize is that vacations can be a major source of stress.
+Many people don’t realize that vacations can be a major source of stress.
 The last thing you need is a vacation from your vacation.
-Here are some tips about how to plan vacation mental health and manage any stress that might come up.
+Here are some tips about planning vacation mental health and managing any stress that might arise.

 Vacation Mental Health Planning

 One of the biggest stressors of life is uncertainty.
 Not knowing what’s going on, not knowing when and where, and not knowing how much it will cost adds stress.
 That’s the last thing you want for your vacation mental health.
 Planning eliminates this stress.